landryb02/SeniorDesign40X/README.md

 # SeniorDesign40X
-This is the repo for Team 5 of Dr. Cherry's section of CSC405 and CSC406 at LaTech University
+This is the repo for Team Gods of Rods from Dr. Cherry's section of CSC405/CSC406 Senior Design course at LaTech University!